stanchino/ConfigDB/README.md

 [Simple Form](https://github.com/plataformatec/simple_form) is one abstraction on top of normal rails forms that add some intelligent defaults and customization options that Rails lack.
 It's also Twitter Bootstrap friendly.

 ### Capybara
-For our integration tests we use [Capybara](https://github.com/jnicklas/capybara).
-We considered that Capybara is the thinest layer we can have to reproduce very top level user like interactions.
+Integration tests are implemented using [Capybara](https://github.com/jnicklas/capybara).
+Capybara is the thinest layer you can have to reproduce very top level user like interactions.
 In contrast the alternative tool, Cucumber, adds too much effort and unneeded cost of maintanance when writing features that can be written in a very similar way in plain ruby with Capybara.

-### Backbone.js
-[Backbone](http://backbonejs.org/) adds a minimal but useful structure to javascript that lets developers separate view from model related code.
-It also provides automatic ajax call generation by leveraging the REST actions rails provides and a very clean event model.

 ### Foreman
-The application is currently deployed on [Heroku](http://www.heroku.com) which internally runs `foreman` to read the root's `Procfile` to setup the server and any possible satellite machine we may need (for example workers for background processing).
-So to keep the local server behavior as closer as we can to the way `heroku` works, it's recommended to run the server through `foreman start` instead of `rails server`.
-Foreman also has the ability to load `.env` files from your local setup which let's you set global `ENV` variables without needing to polute your local machine with them.
+The application is currently deployed on [Heroku](http://www.heroku.com) which internally runs `foreman` to read the `Procfile` to setup the server and any possible satellite machines that might be needed (for example workers for background processing).
+So to keep the local server behavior as close to the way `heroku` works, it's recommended to run the server through `foreman start` instead of `rails server`.
+[Foreman](https://github.com/ddollar/foreman) also has the ability to load `.env` files from your local setup which let's you set global `ENV` variables without needing to polute your local machine with them.

+### Devise
+User management is handled using [Devise](http://devise.plataformatec.com.br/) - a flexible authentication solution for [Rails](http://rubyonrails.org/) based on the [Warden](https://github.com/hassox/warden) authentication framework.

-### JST and EJS
+### CanCan
-[JST](https://github.com/sstephenson/sprockets#javascript-templating-with-ejs-and-eco) is the rails assets pipeline way of dealing with javascripts view templates.
-It's easier to test and integrate with `Konacha` as it doesn't require a dom element to store the templates.
+Resource access is built on top of [CanCan](https://github.com/ryanb/cancan) authorization and permissions management.